-The preliminary cost of the project amounts to USD 2 billion.
-The more accurate calculations and indicators will be determined in the course of the development of the full FS.
+The preliminary cost of the project amounts to USD 2 bn.
+More accurate calculations and indicators as well as the modality of payment still need to be agreed on.

-According to the latest forecasts, the cargo traffic on the railway could go up to 15,000,000 tonnes per year, while the number of passengers could go up to 250,000 people per year.
-The payback period is about 10 years, which is good enough for the large infrastructural projects3 of this kind.
+According to the latest forecasts, cargo traffic on the railway could go up to 15,000,000 tonnes per year, while the number of passengers could go up to 250,000 people per year.
+The payback period is about 10 years.

 The issue of the gauge width of the future railroad has not been solved yet.
-An option is the building of a 70 to 80 km-long narrow gauge track from the Chinese border into Kyrgyzstan with a transhipment station for the bogie exchange to the broad Russian gauge of 1520 mm.
+An option is the building of a 70-80 km long narrow gauge track from the Chinese border into Kyrgyzstan with a transshipment station for the bogie exchange to the broad Russian gauge of 1,520 mm.